aakshmn/ratmap/README.md

 - **Modern Web Browser:** RatMap runs best on modern browsers that comfortably handle up to 200MB of data.

 ### Video Walkthrough
-A walkthrough and demo of RatMap (v0.1) is available.
-Even though it is an older version, the functionality and principles still hold.
-There are chapters so that you can jump to topics of interest.
+A walkthrough and demo of RatMap (v0.3) is available.
+It provides basic overview and walkthrough of features and functionality with a simple demonstration.

-- **Watch the demo video:** [RatMap Walkthrough (v0.1)](https://www.google.com/)
+- **Watch the demo video:** [RatMap Walkthrough (v0.3)](https://youtu.be/atpPPzondhI)

 ### Quick Start Guide
 1. **Open the App:** Go to [RatMap](https://aakshmn.github.io/ratmap/)